-Proposal: The Applicant is proposing to retain and renovate the existing single-family structure and substantially alter the existing single-story cement block building to create nine total dwelling units with 15 off-street parking spaces at the site.
-The alterations to the existing single-story cement block building would allow for the creation of two additional dwelling units behind the existing single-family structure, four dwelling units on west side of the property on Elmwood Street, and two new units in the building on Cameron Avenue.
-There would be an interior courtyard parking area for 11 parking spaces that would have access off of Elmwood Street.
-The four spaces in front of the four unit building are proposed to be compact parking spaces.
-Two sets of tandem parking spaces would be provided as well, one off of Elmwood Street and the second off of Cameron Avenue.
-The existing curb cut on Elmwood Street that would provide access to the interior parking area would be widened to 18 feet to accommodate for emergency vehicle access and two-way traffic.
+Proposal: The Applicant is proposing to demolish the existing single-family structure and substantially alter the existing single-story cement block building to create eight total dwelling units with 13 off-street parking spaces at the site.
+The alterations to the existing single-story cement block building would allow for the creation of three dwelling units on east side of the property on Elmwood Street (Building 3), three dwelling units on west side of the property on Elmwood Street (Building 2), and two new units in the building on Cameron Avenue (Building 1).
+There would be an interior courtyard parking area for 10 parking spaces that would have access off of Elmwood Street.
+Eight of these spaces would be in garages or covered parking.
+The four spaces in front of the four unit building The three open air parking spaces in the courtyard are proposed to be compact parking spaces.
+One set of tandem parking spaces would be provided as well off of Cameron Avenue.
+There would also be single driveway parking space off of Elmwood Street.
+The existing curb cut on Elmwood Street that would provide access to the interior parking area would be widened to 18 feet to accommodate for emergency vehicle access and twoway traffic.
 This would necessitate the removal of one street tree on Elmwood Street that is currently severely lifting the sidewalk in front of the site.
-The existing curb cut in front of the garage door to the cement block building on Elmwood Street would be closed and this would add on-street parking space to the neighborhood.
+The existing curb cut in front of the garage door (which will be removed) to the cement block building on Elmwood Street would be closed and this would add one on-street parking space to the neighborhood.
 The curb cut on Cameron Avenue would be narrowed from approximately 20 feet to 10 feet to allow for the construction of the two unit building, while still providing a driveway for two tandem parking spaces.